 When you create an index, you can give the index a custom name.
 Giving your index a name helps distinguish different indexes on your collection.
 For example, you can more easily identify the indexes used by a query in the query plan's explain results if your indexes have distinct names.

-To specify the index name, include the name
+To specify the index name, include the name option when you create

 the index: